teambit/docs/docs/compiling/overview.md

 ## Configuring and Implmenting Compilers
 Compilers are configured in the [Env](/) which is configured on your [Component](/).
 Customizing the Compiler can be done by [customizing an existing env with your compiler](/) or by [implementing your own Env](/).

 Compilers can also be implemented into Bit through few interfaces.
-For more information on implmenting your own compiler please refer to [Implement a Compiler](/).
+For more information on implmenting your own Compiler please refer to [Implement a Compiler](/).